deborahcheng/twitter_anti_vaxx_sna/README.md

 Tweets Network - Anti-Vaxx Related Hashtags Conversations (Incomplete) - Dec 18 - 24th, 2020
 <img src="https://github.com/deborahcheng/twitter_anti_vaxx_sna/blob/main/graph/Tweets_v3.png?raw=true">

+## Conclusion

+We understand that there are many conversations and concerns regarding vaccines, many of which are valid concerns and arguments such as accountability and liability of pharmaceutical companies, individual rights, freedom of choice and how it affects the next generation.
+However, these arguments and discussions must be fueled by factual, scientific information rather than consipracy theories and/or misinformation.

+With this project, we believe that understanding the social networks and how information spreads within these commnities, we can device a strategic way to limit the spread of misinformation and more effectively push and spread accurate scientifically backed factual information to the public, allowing individuals to make more sound decisions.

 ## Reference

 <a href="https://open.spotify.com/episode/2M1OghvpwPhTEzVtKEGUZL?si=Z0QTC_XLT1yQQ6To6wenfA">The Spread of Misinformation Online by Data Skeptic</a><br>
 <a href="https://www.cogitatiopress.com/mediaandcommunication/article/view/2847/2847">The Visual Vaccine Debate on Twitter: A Social Network Analysis</a><br>
 <a href="https://www.who.int/teams/risk-communication/infodemic-management">W.H.O.
 Infodemic Management</a>

+## Credits

+While the codes in this project were written by myself, the presentation were a collaboration of the team (members listed in the presentation pdf), with much credit to Eun Suk (Jason) Hong.